 Variation within genes leads to different genotypes, and this can be seen by a different phenotype.
-Genetic variation and environmental variation can both cause these different phenotypes.
-All variation arises from mutations and most have no effect on the phenotype.
+Genetic and environmental variation combine together to produce these different phenotypes.
+All variants arise from mutations and most have no effect on the phenotype.

 A mutation is a change in a gene or chromosome.
 Mutations arise spontaneously and happen continually.
-A mutation rarely creates a new phenotype, but if the phenotype is changed as a result of a mutation and the new phenotype is suited to a particular environment, it can lead to a change in a species over time.
+A mutation rarely creates a new phenotype, but if the phenotype is suited to a particular environment, it can lead to rapid change in a species.

-For example, if a mutation leads to a change in phenotype, such as feather colouring in birds, this change may allow those individuals to reproduce more frequently, due to them being more attractive and seen as a more desirable mate.
-This would result in the mutated gene being passed on more frequently than the original gene and would result in an increase in the proportion of birds with the new feather colour compared to the original feather colour.
-This is the basis of natural selection.
+For example, if a mutation leads to a change, such as feather colouring in birds, this new change may allow those individuals to reproduce more frequently, due to them being more attractive and seen as a more desirable mate.
+This would result in this phenotype being passed on more successfully than the birds of the same species without the new phenotype.

-Natural selection describes how organisms that are better adapted to an environment are more likely to survive long enough to reproduce and pass on their genes.
-This process is called 'survival of the fittest' and is fundamental to the process of evolution.
+Natural selection is a process where organisms that are better adapted to an environment will survive and have more offspring.
+This means their genes are passed on to the future generations.
+This process is fundamental to the process of evolution.

-A famous example of natural selection is the peppered moth.
+A famous example of this is the peppered moth.

-During the last half of the 1800s, airborne pollution in industrial areas blackened the birch tree bark with soot.
+During the nineteenth century, pollution killed off some of the lichens and soot deposits caused the bark on trees to appear darker.
 Light coloured moths were no longer camouflaged and were eaten by birds.
-The dark moths were better camouflaged.
+The dark moths had a better camouflage.

 Note that this change was not due to pollution making the moths darker.
 The dark variety had always existed, but had an advantage when the environment changed.